Llanelli Town Hall: History

 A war memorial intended to commemorate the lives of local service personnel who died in the Second Boer War was unveiled by Field Marshal Lord Roberts on 26 August 1905.
 The area was advanced to a municipal borough with the town hall as its headquarters in 1913.
 Meanwhile, a war memorial designed by Sir William Goscombe John intended to commemorate the lives of local service personnel who died in the First World War was unveiled by the former General Officer Commanding 53rd (Welsh) Infantry Division, Major-General Stanley Mott, on 27 October 1923.

 The town hall continued to serve as the borough headquarters for much of the 20th century and, from 1974, as the headquarters of the enlarged Llanelli District Council.
-An office block, designed by the council architects' department, was built to the south of the town hall to accommodate council officers and their departments; it was officially opened as Ty Elwyn, named after the former Lord Chancellor, Lord Elwyn-Jones, in 1981.
+An office block to provide additional office space for the council was completed in 1981 on a site to the south of the town hall, on the opposite side of the street called Waunalnyrafon.
+It was designed by the council architects' department and was named Ty Elwyn after the former Lord Chancellor, Lord Elwyn-Jones.

-The town hall ceased to be local seat of government when Carmarthenshire County Council became the unitary authority for the area in 1996.
+The town hall ceased to be local seat of government when the re-established Carmarthenshire County Council replaced both Llanelli Borough Council and Dyfed County Council in 1996.
+The town hall and Ty Elwyn both passed to Carmarthenshire County Council, which continues to have offices in Ty Elwyn, and uses the town hall as a register office.

 A plaque to commemorate the life of Sergeant Ivor Rees of the 11th Battalion, South Wales Borderers, who was awarded the Victoria Cross for his bravery at the Battle of Passchendaele during the First World War, was unveiled at the town hall on 31 July 2007.